lo-th/phy/README.md

 ## Todo

-Add full character support, add more demos, fixe joint
+Add character support, add more demos, fixe joint

 ## About